SynchronousTeam/mta-resource-tooltip/README.md

 ---

-**MTA Resource Tooltip** is an Open-Source GUI/Lua Connection for a Multi Theft Auto server developed on **_HTML, CSS, JavaScript_ and _Lua_**.
+**MTA Resource Tooltip** is an Open-Source GUI/Lua Connection for Multi Theft Auto, developed on **_HTML, CSS, JavaScript_ and _Lua_**.
 The principal function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Client Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.

 ## Download